Refer a Friend

-How much have you spent already these holidays?
 Between activities, entertainment, and trips away, the cost of school holidays can quickly add up.
-If you’re out of ideas these holidays and don’t want to break the bank here’s 3 super cute and fun activities to do over the Easter long weekend.
+If you’re out of ideas these holidays and don’t want to break the bank here are 3 super cute and fun activities to do over the Easter long weekend.
 Do one or try them all, these activities are set to entertain kids of all ages.

 Note: depending on the child’s age these activities may require help from an adult.